xamry/notes/Bigdata/BigdataHDP.md

     # example.conf: A single-node Flume configuration

-    # Name the components on this agent
+    # Name the components on this agent (Agent 1 or a1. r1, k1, c1 are source1, sink1 and channel1 respectively.)
     a1.sources = r1
     a1.sinks = k1
     a1.channels = c1